DriHut/ReFramed/README.md

 *Slopes?*

 **This mod is open source and under a permissive license.** As such, it can be included in any modpack on any platform without prior permission.
-We appreciate hearing about people using our mods, but you do not need to ask to use them.
-See the [LICENSE file](LICENSE) for more details.
+I appreciate hearing about people using my mods, but you do not need to ask to use them.
+See the [LICENSE file](LICENSE) for more details.[^1]

-If a Template block is placed in the world and right-clicked with a full-size block, it will take on the appearance of that block.
-Template blocks will inherit light and redstone values from the blocks they're given.
+If a Template block is placed in the world and right-clicked with a full-size block, it will take on the appearance of that block, including whether it emits light and redstone.
 Adding a *redstone torch* will make them emit redstone power, *glowstone dust* will make them emit light, and *popped chorus fruit* will make them intangible.

 While Templates itself adds a handful of common shapes, it's not too hard for other mods to interface with Templates and add their own templatable blocks.